We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The National Alopecia Areata Foundation has support groups all over the world.
 These groups provide a safe, trusting, comfortable environment for you and your loved ones to share and learn from personal experiences in dealing with alopecia barbae.
 You’ll learn how to deal with and overcome challenges that accompany this condition.

 If you find that alopecia barbae is affecting your quality of life or you’d like to figure out what’s causing it, see a dermatologist or doctor.
+You can connect to a dermatologist in your area using the Healthline FindCare tool.
 They can assess the severity of your symptoms, determine if there are other underlying causes, and come up with an appropriate treatment plan.

 Here’s a list of questions that you may be asked or want to ask at your appointment.